-The question is, how exactly do you measure employee performance?
+The question is, exactly how do you measure employee work performance?

-Many companies tend to take the more-is-better approach when it comes to evaluating employee performance, measuring performance across a wide (often too wide) range of qualities, skills, competencies, etc. But where employee performance metrics are concerned, less is more.
+Many companies tend to take the more-is-better approach when it comes to measuring work performance, evaluating talent across a wide (often too wide) range of qualities, skills, competencies, etc. But where employee performance metrics are concerned, less is more.

-In an effort to accurately gauge the performance level of your employees, consider scaling down from too many subpar measurements to these four tried-and-true talent metrics:
+In an effort to accurately gauge the performance level of your employees, consider scaling down from too many subpar measurements to these four tried-and-true talent performance metrics.
+From assessing quality of work to individual goals, reviewing employee performance on an individual level will help you form an accurate understanding of how your talent stacks up to the rest of your organization:

 1. Quality of work

-How to measure: Measuring quality of work is subjective.
+How to measure employee performance with quality of work: Measuring the quality of someone’s work is subjective.
 What and how you measure is very dependent on the industry you’re in and the specific duties and tasks of the employee.
 One thing to consider, however, is the percentage of work output that is rejected or must be redone.
-With talent management software, like onboarding for new hires or 360-degree performance reviews for existing staff, you can gain more insight on individual performance.
+With talent management software you can gain more insight into individual performance by viewing the status of onboarding for new hires, 360-degree performance reviews for existing staff, and more.

 2. Employee efficiency

-An efficient employee is able to maximize their productivity with minimum effort or expense.
+An efficient employee is able to maximize their productivity with minimum effort and expense.
 Costly mistakes are few and far between, deadlines are met and quality of work is not sacrificed.
-Simply put, they get the job done.
+They neither waste time nor effort.
+Simply put, they get the job done and done well.

-How to measure: To measure individual efficiency, try conducting team assessments.
+How to measure employee performance through efficiency: To measure individual efficiency, try conducting team assessments.
 Team assessments can provide an in-depth evaluation of a team’s ability to meet goals, as well as identify challenges.
-Additionally, communicating with the people who an employee works with on a day-to-day basis can give you valuable insight on how an employee is performing—insight you might not otherwise get.
+Additionally, communicating with the people with whom an employee works on a day-to-day basis can give you valuable insight on how an employee is performing—insight you might not otherwise get.

 3. Training programs

-How to measure: The most obvious metric to measure when it comes to training programs is participation.
-How many employees are attending these lunch-and-learns or opting to receive formal training?
+How to measure a training program's impact on employee performance: The most obvious metric to measure when it comes to training programs is participation.
+How many employees are attending your lunch-and-learns or opting to receive formal training?

 Then consider the outcome of those training programs.
 Are employees applying what they learned to their work?
 Follow-up with individual employees before and after training programs to better assess their effectiveness.